Our Wildlife Watch groups are led mainly by fantastic volunteers who are interested in helping young people connect with nature.

 • Help the group sessions run smoothly by assisting the Wildlife Watch Leaders and Assistants.

-Registration process involves: Application form and self-disclosure form.
+Registration process involves: Application form, PVG, references, online induction talk, self-disclosure form, and induction completion form.

 Assistant